Extensions Module Manager Admin Latestactions

-The Action Logs - Latest Admin module shows a list of the most recent actions on the Control Panel of your Joomla website.
+This module shows a list of the most recent actions performed by your users on the Control Panel.

 How to Access

-- Click the 'New' button and click on Action Logs - Latest in the modal popup window.
+Select in the drop down-menu Administrator and click the New button and click on the Action Logs - Latest in the modal popup window.

 - Count.
 This allows to set up the number of recent actions to display on the Control Panel of your site.

 - Show Title.
 (Show/Hide) Show or hide module title on display.
 Effect will depend on the chrome style in the template.